Do you wake up feeling stiff?

 So how does this all work?

 At the core of foam rolling is something called myofascial release but don’t let the fancy name throw you off.
+Think of it like this:

-Think of it like this: inside your body, there’s a thin, web-like layer (called fascia) that wraps around your muscles, joints, and everything in between.
-When it’s healthy, you move freely and feel good.
+Iinside your body, there’s a thin, web-like layer (called fascia) that wraps around your muscles, joints, and everything in between.
+When it’s healthy, you move freely and feel good!

-Foam rolling helps you undo that!
+Foam rolling helps you undo all of that!

 And this isn’t just for athletes.
 If you sit at a desk, chase kids around, feel stiff getting out of your car, or deal with soreness from exercise, this is absolutely for you!